noapeled/GloolaServer/README.md

 The server then extracts the Gmail address from the Google token, and uses it to identify the user who issues the request.

+Google tokens expire after a time set by Google, which can be much shorter than the expiry time for tokens issued directly by the Gloola server.

 ### Logging in directly through the Gloola Server
 At the beginning of a session, the client first obtains a JWT token: